Harris scores 24, 76ers beat Bulls 127-105 without 2 stars

 Lauri Markkanen, back from a sprained right shoulder, led Chicago with 23 points.
 The 7-footer from Finland made all seven 3-pointers in his first appearance since Feb.
 5.

 All-Star Zach LaVine scored 19, and Coby White finished with 18 points.
+But coach Billy Donovan called it a “huge step backward” for the Bulls.

+They were dominated in the paint 78-42 and committed 19 turnovers compared to just 11 for Philadelphia.
+It was just a listless effort overall.

+“We didn’t deserve to win the game, and we didn’t deserve to be in the game,” Donovan said.
+“We just didn’t.
+We didn’t do anything that was of a high enough standard in terms of what winning requires.
+There was nothing. … We didn’t do anything well enough tonight to even think about deserving to want to win or be in a position to win.”

 Matisse Thybulle capped an 8-0 spurt with a 3-pointer to make it 84-69 with 5:43 left in the third quarter, and the 76ers remained in control the rest of the way.